 - If the judgment of the trustee was in good faith with regard to the decision to make or withhold discretionary distributions, the court will generally not interfere on behalf of the creditor.

 - A court will generally not exercise its own discretion as to whether to make distributions and will instead honor the wishes of the creator of the trust who gave this authority to the trustee.

+How does a discretionary trust protect my assets from creditors?
 Creating an effective discretionary trust requires the knowledge and guidance of an experienced professional.
 Fortunately, we are here to help.
 We encourage you to view our client testimonials page today to see how we have helped many other clients create the estate plans that best suit their needs and goals.